 The archipelago nation presents distinctive statistics for labour and education sectors, as compared to peer economies or other African countries.
 A SACMEQ (Southern and Eastern Africa Consortium for Monitoring Educational Quality) study which conducted a cross-country analysis of the magnitude of the variation in reading and mathematics scores, and the between- and within-school components of that variation, show the differences between Seychellois girls and boys.
 Girls outperformed boys in all SACMEQ indicators, evincing different rates of streaming at different education levels with the gender disparity favouring the former.

-Despite higher levels of education, however, female labour force participation still lags behind male labour force participation by almost 10%, with the Gender Secretariat reporting considerable dropout and streaming rates for women from the labour market.
+Despite higher levels of education, however, female labour force participation still lags behind male labour force participation by almost 10%, with the Gender Secretariat reporting considerable dropout and occupational streaming rates for women from the labour market.
 A study conducted by the University of Cape Town finds that women are more likely to be under-paid (19.6% relative to males’ 11.2%), when selected characteristics for minimum wage violation levels and depth are explored.
 Seychelles presents a unique case for labour and education performance, underscoring the complex social phenomena that inform socioeconomic indicators, which provide the baseline upon which climate adaptation and resilience can be built.

 Health and Social Indicators